TrystonMinsquero/Portfolio-Website/Portfolio/Games/Hole Flounder/body.md

 # Hole Flounder

 ### Team
-Myself, Michael Bettes, Jonica Brooks, Kameron Thrasher.
+Michael Bettes, Jonica Brooks, Kameron Thrasher.

 ### Role
-Programmer & Game Designer
+Programmer, Game Designer, & Project Manager

 ## Summary
-My 3rd game jam and 2nd entry for ludum dare.
+My 3rd game jam and 2nd entry for Ludum dare.
 My goal this time was to make as much of a polished game in 72 hours, as the rest of my game jams never seemed quite finished.
 This allowed me to focus on the more detailed side of game development/programming.
 I also wanted to see what I could accomplish with a small team that I have worked with previously.

 ## What I contributed
 I had done all the programming besides simple UI scripts.
 Most of this was the player controls, animations, level programming, procedural generation, abilities, sound transitions, and more.
 I was also managing what everyone else was getting done so we could finish the game on time and helping my team as needed.